iminator25/iminator25.github.io/index.md

 #### [Machine Learning](https://github.com/iminator25/TensorFlow)
 In this project I am trying to learn Data Science, Data Mining, and Machine Learning through analyzing data sets around the internet.
 The resources are endless so in this repository I am simply dipping my toes into all the tools avaialble.
 This way I am able to become more familiar with how ML is used industry as well as academically.
 I am mainly using Python and TensorFlow as I am most comforatable with Python.

+#### Go Projects
+As a way to pass my time during the qurentine I have been increasing my Golang skills.
+I have been working through a couple of programs to gain a better understanding on the advantages of using Go.
+Some examples of this include creating a program that uses Go Routines to synchronsly complete a command.
+I am in the process of completing a
+![Go gopher]

 #### UNO-The Game
 This has been a little project I have been wanting to make since moving to Austin.
 My goal is for it to be as lightweight as possible so it can run fast and efficiently on all machines.
 I was inspiried to create this since I cant seem to easily find and online version of UNO that is fast and doesnt require a bunch of set up.
 ![UNO logo](./UNO_Logo.svg)

+#### Rectanglo - Furniture
+I connected with an Austin local furniture start up to start creating custom, unique furniture with the capability to last a lifetime.
+I was initially contracted as helper to build the furniture using a CNC, Now I am helping the owner upgrade the CNC's electronics to increase machine output and percision.
+![CNC electronics]

 #### DNS Lookup